 If an executive is adept at his vocation, the verbiage of its profession will inadvertently show up in his resume – something interviewers love to see on an analyst’s resume.

-Liberally use words like elicitation, requirement lifecycle management, functional and non-functional requirements, brainstorming, SWOT Analysis, requirement modeling, ER Diagrams, requirement traceability matrix, requirement verification and validation, etc.
+Liberally use words like elicitation, requirement lifecycle management, functional and non-functional requirements, brainstorming, SWOT Analysis, requirement modeling, ER Diagrams, requirement traceability matrix, requirement verification, and validation, etc.

 So, don’t hold yourself thinking somebody at the hiring might not understand your language, they possess the basic understand around these terms.
-Also, in many organizations the same resume is used for all the interview stages and your resume should be crafted to garner attention at each one of them.
+Also, in many organizations, the same resume is used for all the interview stages and your resume should be crafted to garner attention at each one of them.

 6. Chronologically list all your designations from the latest to the earliest, with the details of the projects

-Let me talk about mistake I see in resumes belonging to highly experience business analysts – Not giving details about the project they work upon.
+Let me talk about a mistake I see in resumes belonging to highly experience business analysts – Not giving details about the project they work upon.